benjaminchodroff/ConsensusLayerWithdrawalProtection/README.md

 ## Change Withdrawal Address Acceptance
 Support a file in the format "withdrawal credentials, execution layer address" which allows clients to load, or packaged by default, a verifiable list matching the consensus layer withdrawal credentials and the original execution layer deposit address.

-While any withdrawal credential and withdrawal address can be supported, this list can be used to help enforce a deposit address is given preference in rebroadcasting, even if other clients do not support or have loaded a Change Withdrawal Address Broadcast file.
+While any withdrawal credential and withdrawal address can be supported, this list can be used to help enforce a deposit address is given preference in rebroadcasting, even if other clients do not support or have not loaded a Change Withdrawal Address Broadcast file.

 ## Change Withdrawal Address Handling
 Clients should first rely on a "Change Withdrawal Address Broadcast" file of verifiable signatures, then fallback to a "Change Withdrawal Address Acceptance" file intended to be loaded with all validator original deposit address information, and then fallback to accept a "first request" but delay in rebroadcasting it via P2P.
 All of this proposal is optional, but we encourage all client teams to include a copy of the uncontested verification file and enable it by default to protect the community.
-This optional protection will prove the user was both in control of the consensus layer and execution layer address, while making their intended change withdrawal address message is ready to broadcast as soon as the network supports it.
+This optional protection will prove the user was both in control of the consensus layer and execution layer address, while making sure their intended change withdrawal address message is ready to broadcast as soon as the network supports it.

 If a node is presented with a change withdrawal address operation via the REST API or P2P: